Daily and Weekly Periodicity in Large Language Model Performance and Its Implications for Research: Introduction

 Given these substantial advances in LLMs, researchers have shown increasing interest in examining their apparent capabilities across diverse domains, thereby treating \textit{LLMs as objects of research}.
 In this line of research, LLMs are often evaluated using domain-specific examinations across diverse educational levels \cite{kortemeyerCouldArtificialintelligenceAgent2023a,yeadonImpactAIPhysics2024} or established assessment instruments from educational research \cite{aldazharovaAssessingAIsProblem2024,kortemeyerMultilingualPerformanceMultimodal2025}, with their performance typically benchmarked against that of human participants.
 In addition, large-scale benchmark datasets have been developed in multiple domains\cite{wangSciBenchEvaluatingCollegelevel2024,fengPHYSICSBenchmarkingFoundation2025}, one prominent example being Humanity’s Last Exam, which comprises expert-level questions spanning a broad range of subjects\cite{phanHumanitysLastExam2025}.

 Moreover, researchers have increasingly recognized the potential of \textit{LLMs as research tools} to support a wide range of research-related tasks.
 In particular, LLMs are increasingly adopted in qualitative research, especially for deductive coding \cite{thanUpdatingFutureCoding2025,xiaoSupportingQualitativeAnalysis2023}.
 In such applications, the model’s output effectively functions as a coding decision by assigning a given text segment to a category from a predefined coding scheme.
-Correspondingly, commercial qualitative data analysis software (such as NVivo and MAXQDA \cite{maxqda}) has begun to integrate LLM functionality.
+Correspondingly, commercial qualitative data analysis software has begun to integrate LLM functionality.
 Beyond qualitative coding, LLM-based approaches are also being explored for data extraction in systematic literature reviews \cite{jansenDataExtractionGenerative2025}, reflecting a broader trend toward the integration of AI-based tools to enhance research productivity.

-An implicit assumption underlying many studies that investigate LLMs as objects of research or employ them as research tools is that LLM performance is time-invariant under fixed conditions.
+An implicit assumption underlying many studies that investigate LLMs as objects of research or employ them as research tools is that LLM performance is time-invariant under fixed conditions (model snapshot, hyperparameters, and prompts are fixed).
 By time invariance, we mean that an LLM’s average performance does not systematically depend on when it is queried.
-For example, in a study of an LLM’s mathematical capabilities, the same set of tasks may be solved multiple times under identical conditions, once in the morning and once in the evening.
-If performance were to differ systematically between these measurement periods, conclusions drawn from a single time point would be unreliable.
-Analogously, if an LLM’s coding quality in qualitative analyses were systematically higher on certain days (e.g., Wednesdays) than on others (e.g., Mondays), this would directly affect reliability, validity, and reproducibility of the resulting research findings.
-Consequently, the assumption of time invariance in LLM performance should not be taken for granted and requires empirical validation.
+For example, if the same set of tasks is administered under identical conditions at different times during a day, systematic differences in average performance would undermine conclusions drawn from a single measurement occasion, eventually threatening the reliability, validity, and reproducibility of the research findings.

-The present study therefore empirically examines the assumption of time invariance by investigating whether LLM performance under fixed conditions on a well-specified task remains stable over an extended period of time, or whether systematic temporal variation can be detected.
-By testing this assumption, we assess whether potential performance differences across time are negligible or substantial enough to compromise the validity and reproducibility of LLM-related research findings, including both studies of LLM capabilities and studies that employ LLMs as research tools.